content

 Portrait of the month: Women in Science

 Women are still underrepresented in the sciences; they make up only a third of all scientists globally.
 According to the most recent UNESCO World Science Report, the so-called “gender divide” is especially clear in the field of artificial intelligence, where only 22% of the workers are women.
 With 22 percent of professors being female, there is still a lot to be done in the German higher education landscape as well.
+Equal opportunities and the advancement of women are central concerns of the DAAD.
+In its selections, the DAAD pays attention to diversity and to balanced support, especially for young female scientists.
+The DAAD is proud that 50% of its grantees are female.

 In this portrait of the month, we are pleased to introduce to you three women in science: Prof. Yalemtshay Mekonnen from Ethiopia, Prof. Suhaila Hashim from Kenya, and Prof. Beatrice Tarimo from Tanzania.